myshell-ai/OpenVoice/docs/USAGE.md

 pip install -e .
 ```

-Download the checkpoint from [here](https://myshell-public-repo-hosting.s3.amazonaws.com/openvoice/checkpoints_1226.zip) and extract it to the `checkpoints` folder
+Download the checkpoint from [here](https://myshell-public-repo-hosting.s3.amazonaws.com/openvoice/checkpoints_1226.zip) and extract it in the repository root.
+It contains the `checkpoints` folder.

 **1. Flexible Voice Style Control.**
 Please see [`demo_part1.ipynb`](../demo_part1.ipynb) for an example usage of how OpenVoice enables flexible style control over the cloned voice.